istio/istio.io/content/docs/tasks/security/authz-http/index.md

 * Read the [authorization concept](/docs/concepts/security/#authorization).

-* Follow the [Kubernetes quick start](/docs/setup/kubernetes/install/kubernetes/) to install Istio **with the strict mutual TLS profile**.
+* Follow the [Kubernetes quick start](/docs/setup/kubernetes/install/kubernetes/) to install Istio using the **strict mutual TLS profile**.

 * Deploy the [Bookinfo](/docs/examples/bookinfo#deploying-the-application) sample application.

 After deploying the Bookinfo application, go to the Bookinfo product page at `http://$GATEWAY_URL/productpage`.
-On the product page, you can see:
+On the product page, you can see the following sections:

-* The **Book Details** section on the lower left of the page includes book type, number of pages, publisher, etc.
+* **Book Details** on the lower left side, which includes: book type, number of pages, publisher, etc.
-* The **Book Reviews** section on the lower right of the page.
+* **Book Reviews** on the lower right of the page.

 When you refresh the page, the app shows different versions of reviews in the product page.
 The app presents the reviews in a round robin style: red stars, black stars, or no stars.